xpqz/dyalog-docs/windows-ui-guide/docs/tracer/index.md

 The Tracer is implemented as a single dockable window that displays the function that is currently being executed.
 There are two subsidiary information windows which are also fully dockable.
 The first of these (*SIStack*) displays the current function calling stack; the second (*Threads*) displays a list of running threads.

 In the default Session files, the Tracer is docked along the bottom edge of the Session window.
 When you invoke the Tracer, it springs up as illustrated below.
-In this example, the function being traced is `⎕SE.UCMD`, which is invoked by typing a user-command, in this case `]display`.
+In this example, the function being traced is `⎕SE.UCMD`, which is invoked by typing a user-command, in this case `]APLCart`.

 ![](../img/tracer-1.png)